kurkale6ka/help/perl/perl.md

 printf "I've got %d camel%s", $ARGV[0], $ARGV[0] == 1 ? '' : 's';
 ```

-## printf is sometimes more readable
+## printf is sometimes more readable than print
 ```perl
 print 'Found a ', pos($i), "at\n";
 printf "Found a %d at\n", pos($i);
 ```

-## sprintf is like printf but a string is returned instead of printed,
+## sprintf is like printf but a string is returned instead of printed
 it can then be passed to functions such as '`say`' which lack formatting capabilities.

 ## date with format